Skip to content

 Star system

 False-color infrared image of Wolf-Rayet star WR 104 taken at the W. M. Keck Observatory.
-Image: NASA
+Image credit: NASA, Keck Telescope (PD)

-The companion has a mass of about 20 solar masses and a radius 10 times that of the Sun.
+The close companion of the WR star is a main sequence star of the spectral type B0.5V.
+It has a mass of about 20 solar masses and a radius 10 times that of the Sun.
 With a surface temperature of 30,000 K, it is 80,000 times more luminous than the Sun.
+It has an estimated age of 7 million years.

 The Wolf-Rayet star is considered to be the primary component in the system.
-Even though it is 0.3 magnitudes fainter than its close companion in the visible part of the spectrum, it dominates the spectrum of the system.
+Even though it is 0.3 magnitudes fainter than its spectroscopic companion in the visible part of the spectrum, it dominates the system’s overall spectrum.

 WR 104 exhibits irregular variations in brightness caused by eclipses and other events.
-The eclipses are not believed to be caused by the companion but by dust formed from the material ejected by the Wolf-Rayet star.
+The eclipses are not believed to be caused by the companion but by the formation of the dust plume from the material ejected by the Wolf-Rayet star in the system.
 They do not affect the companion.
 The Wolf-Rayet star exhibits an almost continuous string of eclipses, which are sometimes concurrent and have a range of depths.

 Supernova

-The rotational axis of the binary pair – and probably of the two nearest stars – in the WR 104 system points roughly in the direction of our planet, at an inclination of 0 to 16 degrees.
+The rotational axis of the binary pair – and probably of the two close companions – in the WR 104 system points roughly in the direction of our planet, at an inclination of 0 to 16 degrees.
+For this reason, WR 104 has been nicknamed the Death Star.
 However, the inclination may be greater.
 Spectroscopic observations with the Keck Telescope indicate that the system may be inclined 30° – 40° away from us.

 The nebula’s dust would not have formed near the WR star if the star were solitary due to its intense radiation.
 However, in the binary system it is formed when material in the region where the stars’ stellar winds collide is compressed.
-The spiral shape of the nebula is the result of the system’s rotation.
+The spiral shape of the nebula is the result of the system’s natural orbital motion, which carries the dust around the system.
 It indicates that the system appears almost pole-on.
 The nebula’s outflow pattern has allowed astronomers to derive an orbital period of 241.5 ± 0.5 days for the two stars.

 Facts